prometheuxresearch/docs/docs/learn/vadalog/04-expressions-operators.md

 This scenario consists in determining whether there exists a (direct or indirect) link between two companies, based on a high overlap of shares.

-Formally, two companies 𝑐1 and 𝑐2 are close links if: (i) X (resp.
+Formally, two companies 𝑐1 and 𝑐2 are close links if X (resp.
 Y) owns directly or indirectly, through one or more other companies, 20% or more of the share of Y (resp.
 X).